fairtale5/Karmie/docs/core/development/ui.md

 This document outlines the high-level UI/UX decisions and guidelines for the Reputator project.
 For specific component implementations, refer to the frontend code and its documentation.

+## Important Technical Requirements

+### No Server-Side Rendering
+- The project uses static site generation with Juno
+- All routes must be pre-rendered at build time
+- Avoid using server-side only features:
+  - No `+layout.server.ts` files
+  - No `+page.server.ts` files
+  - No `+layout.ts` files with server-side logic
+  - No `actions` in forms
+- Use client-side alternatives where possible
+- Import global styles in the root page component (`src/routes/+page.svelte`)

 ## Design Principles

 ### 1. User Experience